mkhatib254/ChatBot-Ecl/README.md

 2. You can use only the script ChatBot.py :
 To do so, you have to uncommand the last while loop in the code.
 And then by executing the code you'll be able to chat with the bot.

+## Notes :
+- In Mac, in order to know if you are using Metal or only CPU, you can check the initialisation of the Llama2.
+If the initialisation doesnt show Metal Buffer Size and shows only CPU Buffer Size, then you are only working on CPU, and the installation of llama-cpp wasn't quite right.